How High Availability Works in Our Cloud Database

 We hope you now have a better view of how the infrastructure behind a hosted database service really looks and about the different strategies one can follow to achieve as much availability as possible.

-In the particular case of Timescale Cloud, the platform protects your data against failure automatically, with very low RTO (Recovery Time Objective) and RPO (Recover Point Objective) for all instances.
-For mission-critical workloads with high-availability requirements, Timescale Cloud also offers replicas—which ensure near-zero downtime and near-zero data loss if the database fails.
-Click here to learn how to enable a replica in your Timescale Cloud service.
+In the particular case of Timescale, the platform protects your data against failure automatically, with very low RTO (Recovery Time Objective) and RPO (Recover Point Objective) for all instances.
+For mission-critical workloads with high-availability requirements, Timescale also offers replicas—which ensure near-zero downtime and near-zero data loss if the database fails.
+Click here to learn how to enable a replica in your Timescale service.

-If you still haven’t tried Timescale Cloud, you can create an account here.
+If you still haven’t tried Timescale, you can create an account here.
 You will get free access to the platform for 30 days, no credit card required.